-If your Lowe’s accident resulted from close proximity with a forklift, there’s a very good chance you have a viable case.
+If your Lowe’s accident resulted from close proximity to a forklift, there’s a very good chance you have a viable premises liability case.

-Trip/Slip and Fall Accidents in Lowe’s Are Also a Serious Issue
+Trip/Slip and Fall Accidents at Lowe’s Are a Very a Serious Issue

-Trip and fall/slip and fall accidents aren’t isolated to big box stores — they can happen on any kind of property where management doesn’t pay close enough attention to potential hazards — but they do come up particularly frequently in allegations of dangerous conditions in Lowe’s Home Improvement.
+Trip and fall/slip and fall accidents are not isolated to big box stores — they can happen on any kind of property where management does not pay close enough attention to potential hazards — but they do arise frequently in allegations of dangerous conditions in Lowe’s Home Improvement.

-Part of the trouble is how slick hard concrete floors can become with just a little bit of liquid, combined with the need for water in the garden section of these stores.
+One particular hazard is how slick the hard concrete floors can become with just a little bit of liquid, especially in the garden section of these stores.
 In Nevada in 2013, a woman slipped on the runoff from plants that were being watered by hand instead of through the store’s professional irrigation system.
 The dangerous floor conditions were marked with a single caution cone, which the woman’s legal counsel argued was obscured from view by a tall planter.
 Her counsel’s investigation also uncovered 28 recorded cases of fall accidents at the nearest 13 Lowe’s locations over the previous five years.
 The woman suffered permanent brain injuries, including loss of smell and taste, and she was ultimately awarded $16.4 million in damages.

-The slipping hazards in Lowe’s don’t appear to have ended there, however.
+The slipping hazards in Lowe’s do not appear to have ended there, however.
 In 2016, an Illinois man filed a similar suit after allegedly slipping on a wet floor in Lowe’s and suffering permanently disabling injuries.

 The less-polished standard appearance of big box stores can also make it easier for tripping hazards to go unaddressed until an accident happens.
 As recently as 2020, a woman was awarded $4 million after tripping on a power cable running to a display in a New Jersey Lowe’s location.

 If your injury or loss resulted from a trip or slip and fall accident in Lowe’s, it likely wasn’t a matter of simple, blameless clumsiness.
-Rather, it’s probably part of a pattern that Lowe’s had a responsibility to address before it ever had the chance to affect you.
+Rather, it is probably part of a pattern that Lowe’s had a responsibility to address before it ever had the chance to affect you.

 Lowe’s Home Improvement Is Responsible for Providing a Safe Shopping Environment

-Regardless of their decision to invite customers into warehouse spaces, companies like Lowe’s are legally responsible for making sure any property they open to the public is reasonably safe.
+Regardless of their decision to invite customers into warehouse spaces, companies like Lowe’s are legally responsible for ensuring that any property they open to the public is reasonably safe.